BahneGork/notenote.link/_notes/Recipe/Recipe - Bead of Force.md

 ---
-title:Recipe - Bead of Force
+title: Recipe - Bead of Force
 ---
 #magicitemformula #recipe
 ### Bead of Force